 - Can I have some ice cream? – Posso prendere il gelato?

-4. Basic Italian for tourists that need a place to spend the night
+4. Basic Italian for tourists who need a place to spend the night

 Looking for the perfect accommodation can be a real headache sometimes.
 Well, imagine you did find it, but the hosts only speak Italian.
 How will you deal with that?
 Some basic Italian would surely be useful in this situation.